strofos/ThrottleESP/README.md

 The wifi SSID and password are set inside the Config.h file.
 Just edit it and put your own settings.

 # How to make the enclosure
-After you print it on a standard 3D filament printer you need some M3 insert-threads and M3 standard screws to put it all together.
+After you print the Top and Bottom enclosure parts on a standard 3D filament printer you need some M3 insert-threads and M3 standard screws to put it all together.
 See the images for more information.
 I test-printed them on my Anycubic Kobra S1 3D printer.
+The 18650 cell lid is still under design so it is missing from the current repo.

 # Copyright
 Fell free to download, make and share this project!
 A like or share of this repo will be much appreciated!